Pat Buchanan, conservative writer and former presidential candidate

 and journalism (see our list of colleges on this site.)

-The nominating committee at each school may propose up to two students
+Each school may propose one or two students

 by the program director.
-Fall semester students are notified by
+Students selected for a Fall Semester are notified by

 late April, Winter/Spring class members by late November.
 Applications

-are accepted directly only from students or recent graduates of
+are accepted directly from students or recent graduates of

 in April for the Fall semester and the first Friday in November

 for the Winter/Spring term.